sdm-lang/tree-sitter-sdml/README.md

 # Changes

+**Version: 0.1.23**

+* Added highlighting test for constraints, had to tweak a few things.

 **Version: 0.1.22**

 * Renamed the grammar rule `type_definition` to `definition` to address the fact that property definitions aren't types.